szfate/BondTest72-Firmware/README.md

 └──────────────────────────────────┘
 ```

-The adapter board is specific to a die form factor (e.g. 1×0.5 mm, 0.5×1 mm, 0.5×0.5 mm) and connector type.
+The adapter board is specific to a die form factor (e.g. 1×0.5, 1×1) and connector type.
 Different adapters can also support testing customer boards directly, provided a compatible connector is used.
 The adapter's EEPROM stores metadata (adapter model, version, pad map ID, insertion count, manufacturing date) so the firmware automatically selects the correct test sequence when an adapter is plugged in.

 | Component | Part | Notes |
 |-----------|------|-------|